Croatia country brief

 System of government

 The Republic of Croatia is a parliamentary democracy.
 The President of the Republic is the Head of State, directly elected for a five year term.
 As Commander in Chief of the Armed Forces, the President also participates in foreign and national security policy decision-making and in the appointment of the heads of the intelligence services.
-The current President, Dr Ivo Josipovic, was inaugurated on 18 February 2010 following Presidential elections in December 2009 and January 2010.
-Dr Josipovic, the Social Democratic Party candidate, won the elections with a convincing victory, taking 60.3 per cent of the vote.
+The current President, Dr Ivo Josipović, was inaugurated on 18 February 2010 following Presidential elections in December 2009 and January 2010.
+The Social Democratic Party candidate won the elections with a convincing victory, taking 60.3 per cent of the vote.
 The legislative branch of government is a unicameral assembly (the Hrvatski Sabor).
-The current parliament has 151 seats with 140 deputies elected from the political party's lists in ten constituencies, three deputies elected by districts for Croatian citizens living abroad (the so called "Diaspora" district) and eight deputies elected as representatives of national minorities.
+The current parliament has 151 seats with 140 deputies elected from the political parties’ lists in ten constituencies, three deputies elected by districts for Croatian citizens living abroad (the so called "Diaspora" district) and eight deputies elected as representatives of national minorities.
 Members are directly elected by popular vote and serve four year terms.

 On 9 December 2011, the Republic of Croatia signed its European Union (EU) Accession Treaty in Brussels, marking a historic moment in the country's history.
-In a referendum on EU accession held 22 January 2012, 66% of voters supported EU integration.
-The Croatian Parliament ratified the Treaty of Accession by unanimous vote on 9 March 2012.
-Croatia is expected to become the 28th member of the EU on 1 July 2013, once the Accession Treaty has been ratified by the parliaments of the 27 EU member-states.
+The Croatian Parliament unanimously ratified the Treaty on 9 March 2012.
+By 16 May 2013, Germany was the last of the 27 EU countries to do the same, paving the way for Croatia’s EU accession on 1 July 2013.

-Croatia joined the North Atlantic Treaty Organisation (NATO) at its 60th Anniversary Summit in April 2009.
-Croatia currently has five personnel deployed in a NATO Provincial Reconstruction Team in Afghanistan (led by Hungary).
-Croatia has 131 military and police officers deployed in nine UN-led missions; five police officers in two EU-led missions (EUPOL and EULEX); and 320 military officers in a NATO-led mission (ISAF) in Afghanistan.
+Croatia joined the North Atlantic Treaty Organisation (NATO) in April 2009 and currently has five personnel deployed in a NATO Provincial Reconstruction Team in Afghanistan (led by Hungary).
+Croatia has a total of 30 police, UN Military Exports on Mission, and troops deployed to UN peacekeeping operations.

 Former conflict in Croatia